Nassau University Medical Center: Organization

-The Nassau Health Care Corporation is guided by a 10-member board of directors.
-The corporation's management team is led by Anthony Boutin M.D., Chief Medical Officer and Interim President and Interim Chief Executive Officer.
+The corporation's management team is led by Dr Richard Becker as interim CEO.
+Korn Ferry will lead a search for a permanent CEO and general counsel.
 In 2016, it had operating expenses of $598 million, an outstanding debt of $256 million, and a staffing level of 4,180 people.

 History

-Meadowbrook Hospital opened on July 15, 1935 in East Meadow as a 200-bed county owned general hospital.
-In 1974, its name was changed to the Nassau County Medical Center when it opened the 19-story Dynamic Care Building.
+Meadowbrook Hospital opened on July 15, 1935, in East Meadow as a 200-bed county-owned general hospital.
+In the 1970s, the hospital's 19-story Dynamic Care Building, designed by Max O. Urbahn, was constructed, opening in 1974.

+The hospital's name was changed in 1970 to the Nassau County Medical Center.
 This caused confusion with Nassau Hospital in Mineola, New York, which a decade later changed its name to Winthrop-University Hospital.
-The center's name changed again in December 2000, as part of its transition from county owned hospital to public-benefit corporation, to Nassau University Medical Center to emphasize its affiliation with Stony Brook University's Health Sciences Center.
+The center's name changed again in December 2000, as part of its transition from county-owned hospital to public-benefit corporation, to Nassau University Medical Center to emphasize its affiliation with Stony Brook University's Health Sciences Center.

 Dynamic Care Building

-Opening in 1974 and at 299 feet, it remains the tallest building in Nassau County, NY.
+Opening in 1974 and at 299 feet, NUMC's Dynamic Care Building remains the tallest inhabitable building in Nassau County.
 The facility includes: